Rebcca945/alx-system_engineering-devops/0x02-shell_redirections/README.md

 prints only words that appear exactly once ines containing the pattern “root” from the file /etc/passwd number of lines that contain the pattern “bin”
+Display lines containing the pattern “root” and 3 lines after them